The Association for Science Education: History

-The Patron of the Association is Prince Philip, Duke of Edinburgh, KG, PC, KT, GBE, FRS.
+The Patron of the Association was Prince Philip, Duke of Edinburgh, KG, PC, KT, GBE, FRS, until his death in 2021.
+It is now HRH Princess Anne, the Princess Royal.

 Activities

 The Association promotes improvements in science education and education in general, specifically through advice and support for teachers, technicians and others with meetings and conferences, journals and resources, curriculum and professional development programmes and contributions to research and policy debates.

-Bookshop

-The ASE is a specialist publisher for the science education market.
-This includes approximately 200 titles ranging from Primary to Secondary and Post 16 science education.

 Journals

 The ASE produces four journals which not only keep members up to date with developments in science education but also provide ideas and tips for the delivery of science education.
 Their journals include:

-Education in Science - the in house journal keeping members up to date with ASE developments.